 However, the proposed test is somewhat simplistic in that it fails to test realistic user scenarios, including scenarios with both up and down link traffic.
 For example, suppose an LTE-U system with 10 clients and an 802.11 system with 10 clients shared the medium.
 Further suppose that the LTE-U traffic is downlink only and the 802.11 traffic is uplink only.
-Fair sharing principles, derived from what would happen if both systems were 802.11, means the LTE-U base station should have 1/11th of the bandwidth and the 802.11 clients should have 10/11th of the bandwidth.
+Fair sharing principles, derived from what would happen if both systems were 802.11, means the LTE-U base station should have 1/11th of the bandwidth and the ten 802.11 clients should have 10/11th of the bandwidth.
 IEEE 802 is concerned that many 3GPP members might believe that fair access means the LTE-U base station should have half of the bandwidth and the 802.11 clients should have half of the bandwidth.

-It is possible that the LTE-U Forum intend to expand their testing over time to cover more complex sharing use cases and their definition of fairness is aligned with IEEE 802 perspective.
+It is possible that the LTE-U Forum intend to expand their testing over time to cover more complex sharing use cases and their definition of fairness is aligned with the IEEE 802 perspective.
 However, the simplicity of the current proposed tests highlights the lack of documented agreement on what fairness means in anything but the simplest cases.

 Recommendation: An agreement between all relevant stakeholders is needed on what fairness means in a range of realistic usage scenarios

+IEEE 802 recommends to 3GPP that they consider a mechanism that all stakeholders agree leads to fairness

 An alternative approach is to follow the historic approach of the Wi-Fi industry that avoids any need to agree on a definition of fairness, which is a complex undertaking.
 Instead, the Wi-Fi industry has agreed on an access method (CSMA/CA from 802.11) that is assumed by all to achieve fairness.
-In the context of LTE-U, this would mean that 3GPP and other stakeholders would need to agree on one or more access mechanisms that are agreed to be fair.
+In the context of LAA, this would mean that 3GPP and other stakeholders would need to agree on one or more access mechanisms that are deemed to be fair.

 The benefit of this approach is that fast agreement is likely, especially if 3GPP adopts an access mechanism similar to 802.11, with LBT and some sort of exponential back off mechanism.
-Agreement on an LTE-U access mechanism by all stakeholders means it also might be possible for the LTE-U mechanism to be listed as an acceptable system in the ETSI BRAN standard in the same way 802.11 is currently listed.
+Agreement on an LAA access mechanism by all stakeholders means it also might be possible for the LAA mechanism to be listed as an acceptable system in the ETSI BRAN standard in the same way 802.11 is currently listed.

 Desirable alternative: An agreement between all relevant stakeholders is needed on one or more acceptable access mechanisms